kraftwerk28/dotfiles/.github/README.md

 Neovim (0.5) configs aren't completely in Lua, because not all APIs have alternative functions (at least native).
-Autocommands, mappings and settings are in [Vimscript](../.config/nvim/init.vim), everything else - in [Lua](../.config/nvim/lua).
+Autocommands and mappings are in [Vimscript](../.config/nvim/init.vim), everything else - in [Lua](../.config/nvim/lua).